bhgames/cachely/README.md

 		Cachely::Mechanics.connect(opts = {})

-Opts accepts keys :host, :port, :password, :driver.
+Opts accepts keys :host, :port, :password, :driver, and :logging.
 See redis-rb documentation for which drivers you want, including whether or not you wish it to be evented.
+The :logging key is cachely only, it turns on performance logging.

 I'd recommend doing this in a Rails initializer, or if you're using sinatra or other rack app, in config.ru.